This information explains what a cystocele is and how it’s treated.Back to top

 What to Expect During Your Cystocele Repair Surgery

-- You will receive anesthesia (medication to make you sleepy) during your surgery.
+- You’ll receive anesthesia (medication to make you sleepy) during your surgery.

-- A cystocele repair is done through a small incision (surgical cut) in your vaginal wall.
+- Cystocele repair surgery is done through a small incision (surgical cut) in your vaginal wall.

-- If a sling is being placed, 2 smaller incisions will be made on your lower abdomen (belly) or inner thigh.
+- If a sling is being placed, your surgeon will make 2 smaller incisions on your lower abdomen (belly) or inner thigh.

 After Your Surgery